 By creating a platform that you configure rather than code means you can address the needs of any condition, no matter how rare.

-To proving their philosophy, nOink worked with a expert patient group and created within a matter of weeks, not only the first, but also a comprehensive tool for MKD patients everywhere.
+In proving their philosophy, the company worked with an expert patient group and created within a matter of weeks, not only the first, but also a comprehensive tool for MKD patients everywhere.

 Another benefit of the platform is its real-time multilingual nature whereby you can record notes in one language and others such as your doctors can see your data in another language.
 Having a rare condition is bad enough but we do not want language to add a further barrier to getting the best healthcare possible.